Harry comes to a crossroads in the series finale of Bosch.

 Back at the station

-Harry and Jerry are back at the station.
+Harry and Jerry are back at the station the next morning.
 Jerry inquires about the paperwork Harry is putting together.
 Harry tells Jerry it is the filing package on Pena to take to the District Attorney.
 Jerry is surprised and asks to speak with Harry outside.

 Outside, Jerry warns Harry that proceeding with a Pena arrest could ruin Harry’s career.
 Jerry is well aware that Harry has been ordered to stay away from Pena.
 Harry tells Jerry that he just cannot live with the notion of letting Pena get away with ordering the fire.
 He reminds Jerry of the victims and says he “can’t let it go”.